-Welcome to Jehangir Oracare Dental Centre, a leading provider of excellent dental care, located in Pune city of Maharashtra.
+Welcome to Jehangir Oracare Dental Centre, a Pioneered Dental Clinic in Pune and an excellent provider of Dental Care.
 We all get apprehensive with the thought of visiting a dentist.
 At Jehangir Oracare Dental Centre, an exceptional experience awaits you, one that will change your opinion.
 We assure you world-class dental treatments to bring you the most beautiful smile you always desired.

 Our world revolves around our patients and we don't compromise on our services.
 We are consistently delivering our values through-

 Co-Founder & Managing Director

 We, thereby bring to you world class dental care by our well trained staff.
 The core reason behind our commitment and success is your smile.

 Myth, but it's almost a fact.
 "The truth is, acid produced by bacteria in your mouth is the cause of cavities," says Kimberly A. Harms, DDS, an American Dental Association spokeswoman.